 To activate schemata, you could also have a general conversation about the students’ favorite musicians and bands.
 The teacher can highlight some of his or her favorites and get some of the students’ opinions.
 Alternatively, you could also show a music video or a music video compilation on YouTube to stimulate more interest as well.

-The next step is to play the song you have selected for the activity.
+Play the song you have selected for the activity.
 If you are using Youtube to play the song, have them listen and watch the music video first, then get them to discuss what they thought of it afterward.
 Encourage them to express their opinions about it.

 Next, give them the handout of the blank-fill activity.
 Tell them to listen again a second time and try to fill in the blanks with the words that they hear.
 Play it a second time if necessary if they missed a few of the blanks.